nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 # Reporting to the vendor
 Both vulnerabilities were reported to the Vendor on January 24, 2017 (stack overflow) and January 21, 2017 (heap overflow).
 The company quickly acknowledged their receipt and provided a new build with a patch on February 19, 2017.
 I found it interesting that HooToo has provided the update to me personally rather than making it generally available.
 Their download page was later updated on March 7, 2017.
 I would have expected them to take a higher priority for a much faster patch.

-Upon examining the change log I only saw this line:
+Upon examining the change log, I only saw this line:
 ```
 fix the bug caused by fname protocol
 ```